 is highly recommended.
 As with Beginner level, after a student has completed all the courses at this level, she or he may

 re-take any (which we encourage) at a 50% discount.

 In this class students will build on the steps, concepts and skills developed at

 the Beginner level.
 As always, musicality, connection, and partnering will be emphasized.

 - Molinete and variations

-- Changing directions (esp.
+- Changing directions (esp. in turns)

 - Ocho Cortado

 class also builds on material from the beginner level.
 Note that you do not have to take Advanced Beginner A to take this

 - Introduction to Tango Rhythms: Vals, Milonga, Tango.